Philippine wine: Palm wines

 Among the most widely prevalent wines produced in the Philippines is the tubâ which is produced from palm saps.
 The most common types of tubâ are made from coconut and nipa palm sap.
 Tubâ can also be made from the kaong palm (Arenga pinnata) and fishtail palms (Caryota spp.), which are known as tuhak and tunggang, respectively.

 A notable variant of tubâ from the Visayan peoples of Visayas and Mindanao is the bahalina, which is distinctively reddish-brown in color due to the use of bark extracts from certain mangrove species.
 Tubâ is also commonly consumed with raw egg yolks and other sweet ingredients, a combination known as kinutil.

 During the Spanish colonial period, distillation technologies were adopted by native Filipinos as early as 1574, resulting in improvised stills known as kawa.
 These were used to distill tubâ into a palm liquor known as vino de coco or vino de nipa, which is now known as lambanóg in modern times.

 Rice wines

+Rice wines used to be common in pre-colonial times, as part of the process of tapay production, but now only survive among relatively isolated ethnic groups in the islands.